by Gabbi Hall, NCET’s VP of Blog Content

 If you’re not on the Google Drive train, it’s time to get on board.
 Not only does it act as a cloud-based storage hub to share and store files, the docs, spreadsheets, presentations and forms provide real-time document collaboration.
 You can comment within files to share feedback, easily change permissions so only the people you want to edit can edit, and export the files as PDFs, Microsoft and a variety of other formats.

-With 15GB of storage free with you open your Google account, it can open a whole new world for your team working together, but apart.
+With 15GB of storage free when you open your Google account, it can open a whole new world for your team working together, but apart.
 Learn more about Google Drive.

 Remember AIM?
 Slack is AIM all grown up for the professionals.
 It’s free with plenty of integrations to tie in tools like Google Drive or my personal favorite, Giphy.
 You can divide conversations into channels—by client, project or any other topic.
 Channels are a great way to build company culture.
 Create channels for sharing pet photos, TV show recommendations, dad jokes, travel tips and more.